Advice > Product management

 Let's start with the most basic: generic and fit questions.

-While this category of questions is probably the most straightforward, don't think you don't need to prepare your answers.
-Interviewers at top companies will expect structured, compelling answers that demonstrate strong motivation and clear thinking.
+This category of questions is probably the most straightforward, but you still need to prepare for them.
+Interviewers at top companies expect structured, compelling answers that demonstrate strong motivation and clear thinking.

 Why do you want to work at this company?